Labfolder and Labregister have joined SciSure.

 Download Guide to set up your lab inventory with Labregister

-Your Labfolder Account Manager
+Your Labfolder Success Manager

 Hi, I’m Alankrita Doval, your dedicated Success Manager at Labfolder.
 I’m here to guide you through a smooth onboarding experience and ensure you feel confident using the platform from day one.
 Labfolder is designed to be intuitive and easy to learn, with a user-friendly interface, making it simple to organize your research and collaborate efficiently.
 With my expertise, I’ll provide tailored training and ongoing support to help you seamlessly integrate Labfolder into your daily lab routines.
 Let’s simplify your lab work and make collaboration easier together.